 Dividend revenue is recognised when the right to receive a dividend has been established.
-Dividends received from associates and joint venture entities are accounted for in accordance with the equity method of accounting.
+Dividends received from associates are accounted for in accordance with the equity method of accounting.

-Revenue from the rendering of a service is recognised upon the delivery of the service to the customers.
 All revenue is stated net of the amount of goods and services tax (GST).